ooeyad/utterance_Gender_Classifier/README.md

 data are balanced for speakers' Genders so that would be helpful for the classification and no need for balancing the data

-I have done some Data Augmentation by taking random 1% of the audio files and added randomly colored noise and white noise and a slight pitch changes.
+I have done some Data Augmentation to add more variations on data by taking random 1% of the audio files and added randomly colored noise and white noise and a slight pitch changes.